rmg/googlediff/README.md

 NPM package for [google-diff-match-patch](http://code.google.com/p/google-diff-match-patch/) by Neil Fraser and contributors.

-This module is awesome because you can use exactly the same code on the serverside and on the client side.
+This module is awesome because you can use exactly the same code on the server side and on the client side.
 It is even compatible with Browserify.

 ### Installation